What are better exercises for low back pain; Pilates, Yoga or Movement Revolution?

 One particular study by Gladwell et al (2006) showed that subjects with non-specific low back pain who participated in a six-week Pilates program experienced an improvement in their back-pain symptoms, compared to the control group who did not participate in Pilates exercises for low back pain.

 The Pilates group had improvements in general health, pain levels, sports functioning, flexibility, and proprioception.

 If anything we cover in our blogs sounds like your own personal story, and you think that we can help you, pick up the phone and give us a call to arrange an appointment or speak to one of our lead back pain Physios.

 Have a great day and stay tuned.
 Click on few of the links if you haven’t already done so to get an idea of what we do and more importantly how we can help you or someone you know who is living in pain.

 ‘Move Well, Feel Well, Be Well‘.

-If you have any queries or you are not quite sure where to begin, feel free to contact us online/ over the phone or you can avail of a free minute physio consultation in clinic with one of our physiotherapists.
+If you have any queries or you are not quite sure where to begin, feel free to contact us online/ over the phone.
+We specialise in a range of physiuotherapy services like Dry Needling, Hip & Knee Treatments and Neck & Shoulder Therapy.
+You can avail of a free 20 minute physio consultation in clinic with one of our physiotherapists.
 You can book online at https://www.apcphysio.ie/speak-with-physio/ Or

 Give us a call on 02535015 today to talk through any questions and concerns you may have.
 Thanks for reading!